How to learn family sailing

 The Bay of Islands is a great spot to learn, a 16 km-wide bay set into the north-eastern coast of New Zealand’s North island.
 Located 60 km north-west of Whangerei, this area is one of the most popular in the country for fishing and sailing.
 (It is renowned internationally for its big-game fishing.)
 The Bay area has lots of beautiful natural inlets to explore, and is sheltered and safe enough that after our initial two days of training, our instructor felt he could leave us in charge of our little boat, Kakapo, with a crew that included a three year old and a four year old.

+Kakapo was tiny and smelt of wee.
+Partly that’s because one of the bedrooms was the toilet.
+The boys’ bed was a kind of posh toilet seat.
+The other two sleeping compartments, for Stuart and myself were the shape and size of twin coffins.
+The boys loved it.
+The freedom of setting sail into the blue, of anchoring for the night on the dark ocean, of setting our body clocks to the wind and the tide simply made them happy.
+It was thrilling to see their young limbs easily clamber round the boat as though it were a fun factory.
+To watch them help us steer and play with ropes.
 We soon got into the swing of it; in fact it was a magical if somewhat nervy experience.
 We parked up in bustling tourist places like Russell for a pint or two, and were chased by dolphins at dawn sailings.
 We anchored in quiet bays and inlets, rowed ashore on some of the nearer islands on our little yellow dinghy, paddled in phosphorescent waters and snuggled up together on-board at night.
-The children still sing the little song we made up while hauling the ropes – “We sailed on Kakapo, she’s a magic yellow boat you know…”
+The children still sing the little song we made up while hauling the ropes – “We sailed on Kakapo, she’s a magic yellow boat you know…

 Our lessons took place as we sailed from Largs down the Firth of Clyde and around the Kyles of Bute, calling in at places like Rothsea and Portovadie, visting pretty little marinas, harbours and villages, navigating around the mainland peninsulas, exploring lochs and inlets and rounding islands like Cumbrae and Arran.
 The Firth of Clyde is one of the largest areas of sheltered deep water in Britain making it an excellent spot for recreational sailing and learning.